 History

 This was not a core route in the Post Office/BT network but used for televison distribution.
 The pre-history began with the award of a contract to Southern Television in 1958.
-The region covered from Dorset to Kent, requiring a transmitter at Dover.
+The region to be served covered from Dorset to Kent.
 The company established studios in Southampton with a transmitter at Chillerton Down on the Isle of Wight and the Post Office provided a link from London.
-When the Dover transmitter entered service in 1960 this required a "vision circuit" from Southampton - was provided as a return channel on the Isle of Wight system, connected to one "tube" in the London - Dover/St Margaret's Bay trunk cable.
+To cover Kent a further transmitter was built near Dover, entering service in 1960.
+This required a vision circuit from Southampton which was provided as a return channel on the link from London, connected to one "tube" in the existing London - Dover/St Margaret's Bay trunk cable.

 Southern also established a studio at Dover in 1961.
 To allow this to feed the Chillerton Down transmitter (or elsewhere) required a further link towards London, also provided on the trunk cable.
 These arrangements were satisfactory for VHF 405-line television - it was not unusual for trunk cable to be used for vision circuits.

-The introduction of 625-line colour televison in the late 1960s required higher bandwidth vision circuits - this was more difficult to provide over "long" cable sections and was a factor in the expansion of the microwave network.
-The needs of Southern Television were to be met through the replacement London - Southampton system and the planned SHF link between London and Tolsford Hill, with a short cable connection for Dover.
+The introduction of 625-line colour televison in the late 1960s required higher bandwidth vision circuits - this was more difficult to provide over "long" cable sections and was a factor in the expansion of the microwave network nationally.
+The needs of Southern Television were to be met through the replacement London - Southampton system and the planned SHF link between London and Tolsford Hill, retaining a short cable section to Dover.
 Various factors delayed the completion of both sections however the Dover UHF transmitter entered service for ITV in December 1969.
+The BBC had its own arrangements, sometimes using an off-air feed, sometimes "borrowing" the vision circuit between London and Tolsford Hill which formed part of the UK link to the European Broadcasting Union (EBU - "Eurovision").

-The Dover link ran from the London Television Network Switching Centre (TVNSC) via newly-completed sites at Fairseat and Flimwell to the existing SHF site at Tolsford Hill where a TVNSC had been established to control cross-channel EBU ("Eurovision") links originally installed in 1959 - these also used cable connections to and from London.
-A network diagram from mid-1977 shows the vision circuits for Southern were extended from Tolsford Hill over a coaxial cable to Dover, via Folkestone and three other repeater stations.
-From Dover (exchange) cables ran to the transmitter and studio with switching allowing the transmitter to be fed directly from the incoming vision circuit.
-The studio output could be switched to the local transmitter but was also sent to London (normally routed onwards to Southampton).
-It was also possible for the incoming and outgoing circuits at the Dover studio to be looped - this may have been the normal setting since the studio operated part-time but this would have allowed an end-to-end check of the circuits.
-The switching options allowed the studio output to be sent to Southampton whilst the transmitter carried the main programme.
-It's likely a similar configuration had available in 1961.
-These arrangements remained in place until the Dover studio closed in 1983.
+The permanent Dover link for ITV ran from the London Television Network Switching Centre (TVNSC) at the Post Office Tower, via Fairseat and Flimwell to Tolsford Hill where a TVNSC had been established for the EBU link.
+A network diagram from mid-1977 shows the vision circuits for Southern were extended over coaxial cable to Dover, via Folkestone and three other repeater stations.
+From Dover (exchange) cables ran to the transmitter at West Hougham and to a local studio in Dover.
+Switching allowed the transmitter to be fed directly from the incoming vision circuit or via the studio.
+The studio output was also sent to London and normally routed onwards to Southampton.
+Another option allowed the studio output to be sent to London/Southampton while the transmitter carried a separate programme received on the incoming line.
+It's likely a similar arrangement was in place since 1961 - this configuration remained until the Dover studio closed in 1983.

 A 1984 revision to the Tolsford Hill TVNSC network diagram shows there were then two inbound vision circuits: one from London, the other from Maidstone.
 This reflects the addition of a link for Channel 4 (on-air November 1982) and the ITV franchise transfer to TVS which estabished studios at Maidstone (operational mid-1983).
 The cable link to the transmitter was reconfigured since there was no longer a need to go via Dover exchange.
 The return link towards London remained, unconnected, and is labelled as terminating at Fairseat.
 The 1984 arrangement was to be relatively short-lived: Channel 4 moved to a new distribution network on 1 January 1993 and the ITV franchise transferred to Meridian on he same date.
 Meridian appears to have been an early adopter of digital/fibre links.
 The Eurovision circuits appear to have been unchanged as of 1984: one link in each direction but with access to the protection circuits on the other systems.
 This allowed additional capacity for major events.